Fiezu/Image-Sound/README.md

 The listofmusictracks.html contains a list of music tracks.

-The Program.cs contains a program where informations are inserted in a list and display it:
+The Program.cs contains a program where informations are inserted in a list and uses the class model from MusicLibrary.cs and it:
-* returns at least one track or more.
+* returns more than one tracks.
-* Test that GetMusicTracks returns tracks with matching genre.
+* returns tracks with matching genre.
-* Test that GetMusicTracks returns no tracks with zero duration.
+* returns no tracks with zero duration.